HeshanKarunaratne/aws/README.md

 - Creating a conversational chatbot to retrieve weather information for users utterances using natural language.
 - Steps
     1. Create an intent 'FindWeather'
-    2. Add some sample utterances
+        1. Add some sample utterances
             - "Tell me about the weather today?"
             - "How is the weather in {City}"
             - "What is the weather like in {City}"
-    3. Create slots for variables
+        2. Create slots for variables
             - "Sure, Which city?" with {City} name
-    4. Add Response message
+        3. Add Response message
             - "Temperature in {City} is 25C and Humidity level is 55%"
+        4. Add AWS Lambda fulfillment
         5. Build the bot
+    2. Create an intent 'GreetUser'
+        1. Add some sample utterances
+            - "Hi"
+            - "Howdy"
+            - "Hello"
+        2. Create slots for variables
+            - "Hi!!
+What is your {name}" with {Name} as name
+        3. Add Response message
+            - "Hello {Name}!
+How can I help you!"
+            - "Hi {Name}!
+What do you want!"
+        4. Build the bot

 #AWS Theories